Neuron-Grid/rust_unique_pass/CONTRIBUTING/English.md

 ## CONTRIBUTING
 As this project is developed by me personally, I have limited resources and time.
-Basically, I will focus on fixing bugs, enhancing stability and speeding up the operation.
+Basically, the focus is on fixing bugs and enhancing stability.

 ## Future plans
 - Improve the quality of the code